liamwalsh1980/Milestone-Project-2/README.md

 ### Tournament page design

 * The tournament page is where you will find all the past, present and future information about this football tournament.
-I wanted to make sure that the design of this page was easy to navigate through and therefore i used the Bootstrap grid system, rows and columns to position images, paragraphs, media clip and google map.
+I wanted to make sure that the design of this page was easy to navigate through and therefore i used the Bootstrap grid system, rows and columns to position images, sub headers, paragraphs, media clip and google map.

 * I kept the color scheme, fonts and font sizing the same as the homepage for good overall UX.

-* Below the sub header at the top of the page users will see the Euro 2020 logo with paragraphs giving an introduction and general information about the tournament.
+* Below the sub header at the top of the page, users will see the Euro 2020 logo with paragraphs giving an introduction and general information about the tournament.
-This <a href="https://www.google.com/search?q=uefa+euro+2020+trophy&tbm=isch&ved=2ahUKEwif26nwlIjxAhX-gc4BHRXLDEMQ2-cCegQIABAA&oq=uefa+euro+2020+trophy&gs_lcp=CgNpbWcQAzICCAAyBAgAEBgyBAgAEBg6BAgjECc6BggAEAcQHjoGCAAQCBAeUMZoWKSMAWCajQFoBnAAeACAAUWIAbkGkgECMTSYAQCgAQGqAQtnd3Mtd2l6LWltZ8ABAQ&sclient=img&ei=XHO_YJ-9L_6Dur4PlZazmAQ&bih=821&biw=1440&rlz=1C5CHFA_enGB821GB821#imgrc=JJyZWk_7mb5qgM" target="_blank">image</a> was sourced using <a href="https://en.wikipedia.org/wiki/UEFA_Euro_2020" target="_blank">Wikipedia</a>, The paragraphs were also sourced using <a href="https://en.wikipedia.org/wiki/UEFA_European_Championship" target="_blank">Wikipedia</a>.
+This <a href="https://www.google.com/search?q=uefa+euro+2020+trophy&tbm=isch&ved=2ahUKEwif26nwlIjxAhX-gc4BHRXLDEMQ2-cCegQIABAA&oq=uefa+euro+2020+trophy&gs_lcp=CgNpbWcQAzICCAAyBAgAEBgyBAgAEBg6BAgjECc6BggAEAcQHjoGCAAQCBAeUMZoWKSMAWCajQFoBnAAeACAAUWIAbkGkgECMTSYAQCgAQGqAQtnd3Mtd2l6LWltZ8ABAQ&sclient=img&ei=XHO_YJ-9L_6Dur4PlZazmAQ&bih=821&biw=1440&rlz=1C5CHFA_enGB821GB821#imgrc=JJyZWk_7mb5qgM" target="_blank">image</a> was sourced using <a href="https://en.wikipedia.org/wiki/UEFA_Euro_2020" target="_blank">Wikipedia</a>.
+The content for the paragraphs were also sourced using <a href="https://en.wikipedia.org/wiki/UEFA_European_Championship" target="_blank">Wikipedia</a>.

 * Below there is more information about who hosted the tournament since its started in 1960.
-Image to be added to complete this row.
-The content for this part of the page was sourced from <a href="https://www.worldsoccer.com/euro-2020/past-european-championship-hosts-409195" target="_blank">World Soccer</a>
+Half way through the paragraphs there is an image of the winning trophy being deplayed.
+The <a href="https://www.uefa.com/uefaeuro-2020/news/0258-0e51de1a172f-12472925ce41-1000/" target="_blank"> trophy image</a> was sourced using the official UEFA Euro 2020 website.
+The content for this part of the page was sourced from <a href="https://www.worldsoccer.com/euro-2020/past-european-championship-hosts-409195" target="_blank">World Soccer</a>.

 * Below is a media clip showing all winners from 1960 to 2016.
 The media clip was sourced on YouTube.
 I made sure this took up the whole row using Bootstrap columns accordingly with good space either side.
-The <a href="https://www.youtube.com/watch?v=F6RTd4TJOhA" target="_blank">media clip</a> was sourced from <a href="https://www.youtube.com/" target="_blank">YouTube</a> with thanks to <a href="https://www.youtube.com/channel/UCQnyQjCjufnqKL4dKBuqlOQ" target="_blank">Julian 87</a>.
+The <a href="https://www.youtube.com/watch?v=F6RTd4TJOhA" target="_blank">media clip</a> was sourced from <a href="https://www.youtube.com/" target="_blank">YouTube</a> with thanks to youtube channel <a href="https://www.youtube.com/channel/UCQnyQjCjufnqKL4dKBuqlOQ" target="_blank">Julian 87</a>.

-* Below is a ordered list (alphabetical) of cities that are due to host the Euro 2020.
-On the same row to compliment the list is a interactive google map.
-The map is rendered using an API key from Google Maps Platform.
-The map also has markers and clusters in place showering users where in Europe these cities are.
+* Below is a sub header and an ordered list (alphabetical) of cities that are due to host the Euro 2020.
+On the same row and to compliment the list there is an interactive google map.
+The map is rendered using an API key from the Google Maps Platform.
+The map also has markers and clusters in place showering users where the hosting cities are in Europe.
 The content for this row was sourced from the official <a href="https://www.uefa.com/uefaeuro-2020/news/0255-0d9f2f2c93bf-ad932fd5ee55-1000--euro-all-you-need-to-know/" target="_blank">UEFA Euro 2020</a> website.

+* Below the map there is two short paragraphs confirming where future tournaments will be held.
+I sourced this information for the <a href="https://en.wikipedia.org/wiki/UEFA_Euro_2024" target="_blank">Euro 2024</a> and <a href="https://en.wikipedia.org/wiki/UEFA_Euro_2028" target="_blank">Euro 2028</a> on Wikipedia.

-* Below the map users will find two buttons to click on.
+* Below the future tournaments paragraphs users will find two buttons to click on.
 These buttons are identical in size, shape and color (Dark blue background with boston blue font) and do the following: -

     - Take the quiz (takes the user to the quiz.html page to start the multiple choice quiz)
     - Leave feedback (takes the user to the feedback.html page to complete)

 * When a user hovers over either of these buttons the background color changes to Yellow and the font color changes to Dark Blue.
 This indicates to the user that they will move to another page if clicked.

+* I used Horizontal Rules and Line Breaks to seperate all the secionts within the body of this webpage to make sure it was easier to read and to acheieve better UX.
+Also used is bootstrap container-fluid on all rows with paragraphs for structure and consistency.

 [Back to top ⇧](#the-euro-football-quiz)